yash30201/cs-notes/OS/notes/overview.md

 -> If POST is successful, the boot loader(GRUB in linux) loads the OS from the computer into memory.(system kernels and user kernels are loaded)

 -> Lastly, in Init check the records for initial system state to be loaded, starts up various various supporting services like drivers.
 For eg, X server daemon manages mouse, keyboard, and display.
-Its only after atarting this that we see GUI / login screen.
+Its only after starting this that we see GUI / login screen.